Boost your sales with funnel analysis! A thorough explanation using tools and practical examples [Latest 2024]

 |---|---|---|

-Ease of use, free | Easy to implement, anyone can operate it, data visualization is simple | Lack of advanced analysis features, not suitable for large-scale data analysis |
+Ease of use, free | Easy to implement, anyone can operate it, easy to visualize data | Lacks advanced analytical features, not suitable for large-scale data analysis |

 Features | Advantages | Disadvantages |